-The average cost per gram sold declined from \$5.56 in 2015 to \$4.04 in 2016 and \$2.84 in 2017, which represents an improvement of 28% from 2015 to 2016 and 30% from 2016 to 2017.
+The average cost per gram sold declined from \$4.04 in 2016 to \$2.84 in 2017, which represents an improvement of 30%.
 The decline in average cost per gram sold was primarily due to Tilray Nanaimo reaching full capacity and increased production yields.
 We also drove efficiencies through automation in our post-harvest processes across trimming, drying, extraction and fulfillment.
 For the three months ended March 31, 2017 and 2018, the average cost per gram sold increased from \$2.48 to \$2.81 primarily due to sourcing product from other licensed producers to support demand growth.